 - Foster relationships that can become the building blocks for a network of mentors and sponsors to support career growth of both the medical student and the RUYES student

-- Meet with RUYES student during summer for chats/lunches to share details and obtain feedback for student projects and clinical shadowing activities.
+- Meet with RUYES high school and undergraduate students during summer for informal talks, lunches and professional development to share details and offer feedback on student projects.

-- Career talk (“how I got to medical school”) at high school or undergrad class of the mentee.
+- Career talk/personal journey (“How I got to medical school”) for RUYES at a high school or undergrad class of the mentee.

 - Post-summer opportunities to continue meeting and sustaining mentor relationship, including funded movie/dinner, visit science museum, etc.